 Other than the interactive audio lessons, they also have language and culture lessons and writing lessons where you can learn how to write Cyrillic.
 Rocket Russian uses a voice recognition system so that you can practice your pronunciation.
 The program also includes practice activities and flashcards.

-Rocket Russian is meant to take you from beginner to intermediate with about 144 hours of lesson time, and you can purchase a lifetime of online access for about $150.
-The website often has sales, however, during which you can purchase the program for around $100.
+Rocket Russian is meant to take you from beginner to intermediate with about 144 hours of lesson time, and you can purchase a lifetime of online access for $149.95.
+The website often has sales, however, during which you can purchase the program for as little as $59.98.
 You can also opt to pay for lifetime access in six monthly payments of about $27.

 Rocket Languages offers a free trial, and it also gives you 60 days to try it after you order it.
 The platform offers a refund if you are not satisfied.
 If you are looking to learn Russian with short audio lessons that you can listen to on-the-go, such as during a commute or while taking a walk, consider giving Rocket Russian a try.